 We have recently changed from brass nozzles to stainless steel.
 Stainless steel nozzles offer 3 times the life of brass.
 Stainless steel nozzles usually sell for more than double the cost of brass nozzles but we have been able to keep the prices the same.

 Our nozzles will work or can be adapted to work with most any hydroseeder.
 Typically as far as the size of the nozzle body we usually go we usually go one quarter inch smaller than the inside diameter of the hose or smaller.
 In other words with a hose with an inside diameter of 1 1/4″ we will typically supply 1 inch nozzles or smaller.
-With a hose with an inside diameter of 1 1/2″ we will typically go with a 1 1/4″ nozzle or smaller.
+With a hose with an inside diameter of 1 1/2″ we will typically supply those machines with a 1 1/4″ nozzle or smaller.

 NOZZLE SPRAY PATTERN